xintong621/project_adb/README.md

 **Input file:**

 We have several sample testcase in testcase folder.
-If you want to run our program using your testcase, please first put it into the testcase folder.
+If you want to run our program using your testcase, please first put it into the testcase folder. **Make sure testcase folder are at the same directory with project_adb folder.**
 When you are reminded to type the name of your input file, simpliy type the name.
 Such as:
 ```
 test1.txt